Estonian nationalism

-Estonian nationalism refers to the ideological movement for attaining and maintaining identity, unity, freedom and independence on behalf of a population deemed by many, or most, of its members to be the Estonian people, having one Estonian homeland – Estonia, sharing the common Estonian culture, as well as ancestral myths and memories, a common economy and common legal rights and duties for all members.
+Estonian nationalism refers to the ideological movement for attaining and maintaining identity, unity, freedom and independence on behalf of the Estonian people, having one Estonian homeland – Estonia, sharing the common Estonian culture, as well as ancestral myths and memories, a common economy and common legal rights and duties for all members.

 Emergence of Estonian national identity in the 19th century

 Estonian nationalism emerged in the first half of the 19th century, in large part a result of the activities of the Estophile movement of the late 18th to early 19th century, when local Baltic German scholars, influenced by the European Enlightenment, began documenting and promoting the culture and the language of Estonian farmers.

 Early Estonian nationalism grew into a strong popular movement and a distinct Estonian national identity began to emerge in the mid-19th century as a result of the "Estonian national awakening" and the people's rapidly increasing access to Estonian-language newspapers, cultural activities and secondary education.

 A prominent figure in Estonian nationalism was Carl Robert Jakobson.
 During the late 19th century, Jakobson made significant financial contributions to the promotion of Estonian-language printed media and education.
 He was one of the main sponsors of the Estonian Alexander School.
 Politically, however, Jakobson was often misunderstood as well as misrepresented by opponents and, whilst popular among the farmers, he could find only very limited support among other parts of the wider population of Estonia.

-Another prominent figure in the history Estonian nationalism was the poet Lydia Koidula, who voiced the ideas for an independent and sovereign Estonia already in the 19th century.
-Her collection of poetry Emajõe ööbik became the country's second most widely printed book (after the Bible), and in the beginning of 20th century almost every household in Estonia had a copy of it.
+Another prominent figure in the history of Estonian nationalism was the poet Lydia Koidula, who voiced the ideas for an independent and sovereign Estonia already in the 19th century.
+Her collection of poetry Emajõe ööbik became the country's second most widely printed book after the Bible, and in the beginning of 20th century almost every household in Estonia had a copy of it.
 She became a unique personified symbol of the Estonians' cultural revival and national awareness.